deductionlab/deductionlab.github.io/_posts/2020-07-14-subgraph-pooling.md

 Let $$G = (V,E,T,\tau)$$ be a simple ($$E \subset V \times V$$) directed acyclic graph.
 Let $$R$$ be either the relation $$E$$ or its inverse $$E^{-1}$$.
+-->

-The DAG LSTM is described by the following equations.
+The evaluation of DAG LSTM is described by the following equations.

 1. The *input gate*: $$i_v = \sigma( W^\text{in}s_v + \displaystyle\sum_{w \in V \mid vRw} U^{\text{in},t(v,w)} h_w + b^{\text{in}} )$$.